The best income protection insurance policies in the UK

 What is income protection insurance?

-Income protection insurance pays you a monthly benefit if you cannot work due to a medical reason.
+Income protection insurance pays you a monthly benefit if you cannot work for medical reasons.

-Both of the above significantly impact the cost of your insurance.
+Both the size of your monthly benefits and the length of your deferred period have a significant impact on the cost of your insurance.

-The lower your required monthly income and the longer you’re willing to make your deferred period, the lower your monthly insurance premium will be.
+The lower the monthly income you request and the longer you’re willing to wait before you get paid, the cheaper your income protection will be.

 What are the different types of income protection?